watson/virtual-grid/README.md

 A `cell` object supports the following properties:

 - `width` - The width of the cell.
-If the value is a string containing a percent sign (`%`), it's treated as a percentage of the total width of the viewport.
-Otherwise it's treated as an integer representing the width in columns (defaults to `100%`)
+If the value is the string `auto` it will fill out the remaining space in the viewport.
+If the value is a string containing a percent sign (e.g. `25%`), it's treated as a percentage of the total width of the viewport.
+Otherwise it's treated as an integer representing the width in columns (defaults to `auto`)
 - `height` - The height of the cell.
-If the value is a string containing a percent sign (`%`), it's treated as a percentage of the total height of the viewport.
-Otherwise it's treated as an integer representing the height in rows (defaults to `100%`)
+If the value is the string `auto` it will fill out the remaining space in the viewport.
+If the value is a string containing a percent sign (e.g. `25%`), it's treated as a percentage of the total height of the viewport.
+Otherwise it's treated as an integer representing the height in rows (defaults to `auto`)
 - `text` - Default text content of the cell (defaults to an empty string)
-- `wrap` - Set to `false` to disable automatic line wrapping (defaults to `true)
+- `wrap` - Set to `false` to disable automatic line wrapping (defaults to `true`)

 ### `grid = new Grid(rows)`